djalbat/easy-mobile/README.md

 ## Usage

-Two mixins are provided, one for the touch functionality and one for the full-screen functionality.
+A single mixin is provided for the touch functionality.
-They should be assigned to the class's prototype in the usual manner.
+It should be assigned to the class's prototype in the usual manner.
-In order to make use of the mixins, call their associated enable and disable functions when mounting and unmounting.
+In order to make use of it, call the associated enable and disable functions.

 ### Touches functionality